Background pattern

 Postinor is an emergency contraceptive that can be used within 72 hours (3 days)

-following unprotected sexual intercourse or if the usual contraceptive method has failed.
+following unprotected sex or if your regular contraceptive method has failed.

 It is used in the following cases:

-• If the contraceptive was not used properly, for example if the condom broke, slipped, or was used incorrectly, if the diaphragm was moved out of position or if it was perforated, broken, or removed too early, or if the withdrawal method failed (e.g., semen was ejaculated into the vagina or external genitalia).
+• If the contraceptive was not used correctly, for example, if the condom broke, slipped, or was used incorrectly, if the diaphragm was displaced or perforated, or if the withdrawal method (coitus interruptus) failed (e.g., sperm was ejaculated into the vagina or external genitalia).

-Postinor contains as its active ingredient a substance called levonorgestrel.
-It prevents approximately 84% of expected pregnancies when taken within 72 hours following unprotected sexual intercourse.
-It does not always prevent pregnancy and is more effective if taken as soon as possible after unprotected sexual intercourse.
-It is better to take it within the first 12 hours than to delay it until the third day.
+Postinor contains the active substance levonorgestrel.
+It prevents approximately 84% of expected pregnancies when taken within 72 hours of unprotected sex.
+It does not always prevent pregnancy and is more effective if taken as soon as possible after unprotected sex.
+It is best to take it within the first 12 hours, rather than delaying until the third day.

 • preventing the ovaries from releasing an egg;